nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 The file :file:`modules/lib/suit-generator/ncs/root_with_binary_nordic_top.yaml.jinja2` contains content that is dynamically created, depending on how many targets are built.
 The following example only shows a selected portion of the root manifest file.
-For more information, see the file available in the sample and `Jinja <https://jinja.palletsprojects.com/en/3.1.x/>`__ documentation:
+For more information, see the file available in the sample and `Jinja documentation`_:

 .. code-block::